 - Request lease agreements from the seller

-- Send to the lender the purchase contract and lease agreements
+- Send the purchase contract and lease agreements to the lender

 - The lender orders an appraisal including market rent estimates

 - You will be asked for additional items, called “conditions”

 - Get the keys, move in, and rent out any non-rented units

 - Get new leases from existing tenants showing you as the landlord

 Buying a duplex or other multi-unit home comes with clear advantages.
 You essentially buy a home – even your first home – and have a tenant help you pay your mortgage.